ARMmbed/uvisor/docs/lib/INTRO.md

 1. Create public entry points for your secure boxes.
 1. Compile your application with uVisor enabled.

-For detailed usage guides and best practices, look [here](https://github.com/ARMmbed/uvisor/blob/master/docs/README.md)
+For detailed usage guides and best practices, see [the README](https://github.com/ARMmbed/uvisor/blob/master/docs/README.md)

 ### API